 - Lower fees.
 Your employer negotiates with service providers on behalf of all employees in the plan.
 This often results in lower fees than you would be able to get on your own.

-- Free money.
-Employers are required to contribute to their employee pension plans when they set it up.
+- Additional contributions.
+Your retirement does not depend on your contributions alone.
+Employers contribute to the pension plan when they set it up.
 Some employers also have a matching program.
-Choosing not to join, or contribute to, your workplace pension plan is like saying no to free money.
+When an employee contributes a dollar, the employer matches it.
+Choosing not to join, or contribute to, the plan is like leaving money on the table.

 - Tax deductions.
-Your contributions are tax-deductible, meaning you pay less income tax now.
-And contribution and investment earnings are tax-deferred until you withdraw them.
+Your contributions are tax deductible, so you pay less tax on every paycheque.
+Plus, contributions and investment earnings are tax-deferred until you withdraw them, just like an RRSP.

 - Less emotional investing.
-You typically can’t withdraw money from a pension plan for reasons other than retirement.* In turn, a pension plan can help you stay invested for the long-term to make the most of your investments.
+You typically can’t withdraw money from a pension plan for reasons other than retirement.* It can help you stay invested for the long-term to make the most of your investments.